QUICK SUMMARY

 It is interesting to note that the chelating activity of essential oils based off of phenology is becoming of greater interest to scientists.
 Phenology, the study of periodic plant and animal life cycle events, discusses how plant compounds are influenced by seasonal variations in climate, as well as habitat factors such as elevation.

-Research on thyme oil suggests that the flowering & vegetative phases do not affect the metal-chelating activity of the essential oil, whereas the geographical location does.
-The metal chelating activity of the essential oils was assessed and compared to synthetic EDTA (a medical intervention used to treat lead poisoning).
-(28)
+Research on thyme oil suggests that the flowering & vegetative phases do not affect the metal-chelating activity of the essential oil, whereas geographical location does.
+The metal chelating activity of the essential oils was assessed and compared to synthetic EDTA, a medical intervention used to treat lead poisoning.
+(29)

-In 2015, the Journal of Essential Oil Research published a study showing how the chemical composition and iron-chelating activity of Ruta chalepensis L. (Rutaceae) essential oil is influenced by phenological stages and plant organs.
-Essential oils were extracted and analyzed by hydrodistillation from different organs (flowers, leaves, and stems).
+In 2015, the Journal of Essential Oil Research published a study showing how the chemical composition and iron-chelating activity of Ruta chalepensis L. essential oil is influenced by phenological stages and plant organs.
+Essential oils were extracted and analyzed by hydrodistillation from different organs, including flowers, leaves, and stems.

-Results also showed that significant differences in chelating activity were affected by the actual plant organs.
+Results showed that significant differences in chelating activity were affected by the actual plant organs.
 The lowest chelating activity, for example, was measured in the leaves, by contrast, the highest chelating activity was found in the stems and the flowers at the flowering stage.
-(29)
+(30)

 Tips on Using Detox Oils for Healing